apache/flink/docs/monitoring/debugging_classloading.md

 have in your user jar a version of a library that conflicts with a version that comes with Flink.
 You can change this behaviour by configuring the ClassLoader resolution order via `classloader.resolve-order: child-first` in the Flink config.
-However, Flink classes will still be resolved through the parent ClassLoader first, altough you can also configure this via `classloader.always-parent-first-patterns`, which is `org.apache.flink`, by default.
+However, Flink classes will still be resolved through the parent ClassLoader first, although you can also configure this via `classloader.parent-first-patterns`, which is `org.apache.flink`, by default.

 ## Avoiding Dynamic Classloading